Skip to content

 let registry = LanguageRegistry::new();

-// Extension detection uses the static table — independent of compiled parsers.
+// Extension detection uses the static ext table for all 371 grammars.

 let lang = detect_language_from_extension("feature"); // always returns Some("gherkin")

-// Parser availability depends on which grammars were compiled in.
+// Parser availability depends on what is compiled in or cached on disk.

 let can_parse = lang.map(|name| registry.has_parser(name)).unwrap_or(false);